Archduke Ernest of Austria (1824–1899): Military career

 Ernst started his military career in the garrison of Milan, and in 1845 was appointed colonel and the commander of the 48th Infantry Regiment.
 In 1847, he was promoted to major general.
 In 1848, Ernst participated in the events of the 1848 revolution in Milan, when the Austrian troops had to withdraw from the city.
-In 1849, Ernst was sent with his regiment to Tuscany and managed to conquer Livorno and for a short time to disperse the troops of Giuseppe Garibaldi.
+In 1849, Ernst was sent with his regiment to Tuscany and managed to occupy Livorno and for a short time to disperse the troops of Giuseppe Garibaldi.
 For these activities he was in 1850 awarded the Military Merit Cross and promoted to the rank of Feldmarschall-Leutnant.

-In the 1850s, Ernst was stationed in Pressburg, and since 1858 in Budapest, where he was appointed a commander of the cavalry corps.
+In the 1850s, Ernst was stationed in Pressburg, and since 1858 in Buda, where he was appointed a commander of the cavalry corps.
 In 1866, he participated in military action in Bohemia.

 In 1867, Ernst was appointed General of the Cavalry, and in 1868 he retired.

 Marriage and children

-Ernst claimed that he married the Hungarian noble lady Laura Skublics de Velike et Bessenyö (July 6, 1826, Schloss Bessenyö - October, 18, 1865, Vienna) on April 26th of 1858 in Laibach.
-She was the daughter of the nobleman Aloysius Skublics de Velike et Besenyő (1791-1835), Prothonotary of the County of Zala, and Barbara Skublics de Velike et Besenyő, née Ivánkovich de Köbölkút (1791-1835).
+Ernst claimed that he married the Hungarian noble lady Laura Skublics de Velike et Bessenyö (July 6, 1826, Schloss Bessenyö – October, 18, 1865, Vienna) on April 26 of 1858 in Laibach.
+She was the daughter of the nobleman Aloysius Skublics de Velike et Besenyő (1791–1835), Prothonotary of the County of Zala, and Barbara Skublics de Velike et Besenyő, née Ivánkovich de Köbölkút (1791–1835).
 The Emperor Franz Joseph I of Austria had refused to give permission for the morganatic marriage.
 Nevertheless, the couple treated their union as a marriage and Laura was known as Baroness von Wallburg and their four children who were baptised with the surname 'von Wallburg'.
 But there was no granting of that title.